-D. 3.
-Salary Survey
+3. Salary Survey

-D. 3. a.For survey cities that provide retention pay, the retention pay amount shall not be included in those cities' salaries for salary survey purposes.
+- 3. a.
+For survey cities that provide retention pay, the retention pay amount shall not be included in those cities' salaries for salary survey purposes.
 The BWP General Manager may, at his or her sole discretion and for retention and recruitment purposes, provide retention pay of up to 8.0% to any IBEW Local 18 classification, effective the beginning of the pay period following Council adoption (06/28/2020).
-Any retention pay will not be included in Burbank salaries for purposes of salary survey.
+Any retention pay will not be included in Burbank salaries for purposes of salary survey. - 3. b.
+Salary increases in fiscal years 2024/25, 2025/26, and 2026/27, will be based on a salary survey that includes the same agencies and benchmark titles as the July 1, 2023, salary survey used to establish the 2023/24 salary increases. - 3. c.
+Salary increases provided by other survey agencies will be considered as part of the salary survey if the data is available and part of a closed contract as of April 30th and effective no later than July 1st of each year of the contract, except for the City of Glendale, pursuant to the following subsection D.3.d. - 3. d.
+Salary increases provided by the City of Glendale will be considered as part of the salary survey if the data is available as part of a closed contract as of April 30th and effective no later than August 1st of each year of the contract.

-D. 4.
-Retirement Incentives
+4. Retirement Incentives